konstantinosGombakis/camunda-google-sheets/readme.md

 pip3 install -r python/requirements.txt

 # Use Camunda Google sheets
-- Run Camunda and deploy the externalRaiseTemperature_google_sheet.bpmn
+- Run Camunda and deploy the externalRaiseTemperature_google_sheet.bpmn.
+The username and password is eurodyn:eurodyn
 - Run externalGetDataFromGoogleSheet.py
 - See the temperature to raise